Zhou Sui'an

-Management career
+Managerial career

 Guangzhou Apollo

-Zhou Sui'an became a professional coach after graduating from the Guangzhou Sports Institute.
+Zhou Sui'an was born in Guangzhou.
+He became a professional coach after graduating from the Guangzhou Sports Institute.
 His ties to Guangzhou allowed Zhou Sui'an his first chance to be the Head coach of Guangzhou football team in 1990.
 He immediately made an impact when he quickly saw the team promoted to the top tier in his first attempt by coming second in the league.
 In his first season in the top tier, Zhou Sui'an would lead Guangzhou to fourth in the league and help establish them within the league.
 The following season was to personally prove his most successful when he helped guide Guangzhou to second in the league and even personally winning the 1992 Coach of the year award.
 Seeing Guangzhou become a professional football team he would once again lead Guangzhou to second in the 1994 league season.

 Away from Guangzhou

 Unable to actually win the league title yet still a highly rated coach, Zhou Sui'an would move to an ambitious football team named Shenzhen Feiyada in 1996, however his time with them was to prove to be a failure when Shenzhen were relegated at the end of the season.
 This immediately led to Zhou Sui'an's departure, yet he quickly found work when he moved to fellow Shenzhen team Shenzhen Jinpeng at the beginning of the 1997 league season.
 Unable to see them promoted from the second tier, Zhou Sui'an once again left after only one season.
 The following seasons would see Zhou Sui'an finding himself working for Yunnan Hongta and Guangzhou City with little success.